 Vacation days

-Aguinaldo or 13th month
+Aguinaldo or the 13th month

-All domestic workers have the right of Aguinaldo, which is really the 13th month of salary and has to be paid before December 20th each year.
-This bonus is one-twelfth of all ordinary and extraordinary wages, earned by the worker during the twelve months ranging from 1 December of the year prior to November 30 of the year in question.
-So it is obtained from the sum of such salaries and divided by twelve (or calculate proportionately to the hours they have worked).
-Use this calculator if needed.
+All domestic workers have the right to Aguinaldo, a 13th-month salary, and must be paid before December 20th each year.
+This bonus is one-twelfth of all ordinary and extraordinary wages earned by the worker during the twelve months ranging from 1 December of the year before November 30 of the year in question.
+So it is obtained from the sum of such salaries and divided by twelve (or calculated proportionately to the hours they have worked).

 Termination of the working relationship

-For more tips on hiring a maid, a gardener or a caretaker, ask your real estate agent.
+For more tips on hiring a maid, a gardener, or a caretaker, ask your real estate agent.